-Seed and plant supply systems, including mechanisms for multi-level cooperation like the Bonn Challenge have now pledged 350 million hectares of degraded land globally for different forms of restoration.
-This can be an essential contribution to sustainable development, to reduce poverty, food insecurity and enhance biodiversity.
+The Bonn Challenge have now pledged 350 million hectares of degraded land globally for different forms of restoration.
+It can be an essential contribution to sustainable development, to reduce poverty, food insecurity and enhance biodiversity.
 However, restoration is easier pledged than done.
-A critical barrier to delivering restoration at scale is the lack of delivery systems at scale for diverse, adapted and high quality tree seeds and planting material.
+A critical barrier to delivering restoration at scale is the lack of delivery systems at scale for diverse, adapted and high quality native tree seeds and planting material.

 This discussion forum will bring together representatives from national governments who have made significant pledges under the Bonn Challenge, development actors, private sector (seed and planting material companies), civil society, and researchers from the CGIAR Research program on Forests, Trees and Agroforestry.
 It will show the extent of the challenge, review and discuss the range of issues related to the set-up at scale of delivery systems of suitable and adapted seeds and planting material, for effective, sustainable land restoration.
 It will explore the practical technical, economic and institutional challenges stakeholders currently face in delivering at scale suitable seeds and planting material.
 It will also explore issues such as how to best access and leverage tree biodiversity, including native species, keeping into account the quality, origin and diversity of seeds and planting material used.
 It will present and discuss a range of technical, economic and institutional solutions that scientists and stakeholders have developed to address these issues.
 Participants will discuss the common solutions across regions and remaining gaps and barriers, as well as the need for additional innovations.

 Below some links you as further reading that you can add to the website.

 • Forest and landscape restoration severely constrained by a lack of attention to the quantity and quality of tree seed: Insights from a global survey